Zain4391/LMS/README.md

 ### Fine Management API

-The Fine Management API handles all aspects of fines including automated assessment for overdue books, payment processing, and fine tracking.
+The Fine Management API handles all aspects of fines including **automated assessment for overdue returns**, payment processing, and fine tracking.
+Fines are automatically created when books are returned after their due date.

 #### Core CRUD Operations

 ##### 1. Create a Fine
 **Endpoint**: `POST /api/fines`

+**Note**: Manual fine creation is available, but most fines are **automatically created** when books are returned late via the `POST /api/borrowed/{id}/return` endpoint.

 **Request Body**:
 ```json